Part 2—Truly heinous conduct: Trayvon Martin was shot and killed in Sanford, Florida on Sunday evening, February 26.

 One difference!
 At the Orlando paper, two reporters and their editor produced a basically competent news report.
 According to the Nexis archive, this is what Rene Stutzman and Bianca Prieto wrote at the start of a front-page report (for links, see below):

 STUTZMAN (3/17/12): The family of Trayvon Martin spent hours Friday night with police, listening to the eight 911 calls made the night the 17-year-old was shot and killed by a neighborhood crime-watch volunteer in Sanford.Before we’re done, we’ll question Stutzman’s judgment on one basic point.
-But her reporting makes Alvarez look like the yellow journalist and shill she served as that day.
+But her reporting makes Alvarez look like the yellow journalist, and apparent shill, she served as that day.

 "What you hear on that tape is shocking.
 It's riveting," Benjamin Crump, an attorney for Trayvon's family, said after the group emerged from the meeting with police late Friday.